 The Board continuously monitors student achievement and the quality of the District's work.
-The Superintendent shall supervise the following quality assurance components, in accordance with State law and ISBE rules:
+The Superintendent shall supervise the following quality assurance components, in accordance with State law and Illinois State Board of Education (ISBE) rules:

 - 1. Prepare each school's annual recognition application and quality assurance appraisal, whether internal or external, to assess each school's continuous school improvement. - 2.
 Continuously assess the District's and each school's overall performance in terms of both academic success and equity. - 3.
 If applicable, develop District and School Improvement Plans, present them for Board approval submit them to the State Superintendent for verification, and supervise their implementation.
 If applicable, develop a restructuring plan for any school that remains on academic watch status after a fifth annual calculation. - 4.
 Prepare a school report card, present it at a regular Board meeting, and disseminate it as provided in State law. - 5.
-In accordance with 105 ILCS 5/2-3.153, annually administer a climate survey on the instructional environment within the school to, at minimum, students in grades 4 through 8 and teachers.
+In accordance with Sec.
+2-3.153 of the School Code, administer at least biennially a survey of learning conditions on the instructional environment within the school to, at minimum, students in grades 6 through 8 and teachers.

-No Child Left Behind Act, §1116, 20 U.S.C. §6316.
+LEGAL REF.: No Child Left Behind Act, §1116, 20 U.S.C. §6316.